rashadalh/tBTC-Bridge-MonoRepo/NOTES.md

 n when the indexer detects the balance on the bridge, we have some sort of off chain bot that then makes the ERC-20 on Sepolia.

 How to send the inscription from the bridge to back to a user **withdrawal**?

+**More Questions**

+(1) API to check if an adress has an inscription either via Metamask or Bob make inscriptions UX.
+(2) How to transfer inscription off of the bridge address?
+ -- Use bridge to destroy it.
+We create our own brc-20, send to bridge.
+But when we redeem our funds should destroy.

+ TODO
+ 1. Test you can send an inscription to the bridge deposit address
+ 2. Withdraw from the bridge.